alwynallan/artemisia/README.md

 Usage: artemisia8, artemisia16, artemisia24, artemisia32, artemisia <n>

 Tests random data on stdin by constructing a directed graph with 2^n nodes and 2^n edges.
-Each node as outdegree=1 and its target is determined by the data.
+Each node has outdegree=1 and its target is determined by the data.
 For random data, the nodes are observed to have indegree following a distribution with
     P(indegree = d) = 1 / (e d!)